 - DBS is renewable.
 The batteries last three to five years and your DBS team can replace them.
 You can turn your DBS stimulator off at night to make the batteries last longer.

-The other surgery for essential tremor is called a thalamotomy.
+Another surgery for essential tremor is called a thalamotomy.
 For this surgery, a neurosurgeon removes a small part of the brain in an area called the ventral intermediate thalamus.
 This procedure has been done for many years.
 But it does damage the brain.
 Also, surgery on both sides of the thalamotomy can cause problems with speech.

-DBS has fewer side effects than thalamotomy.
-However, the best procedure for you depends on your individual symptoms and health.
+The best procedure for you depends on your individual symptoms and health.
 The OHSU movement disorders team will talk with you about all your essential tremor treatment options.

 Medications are a good choice for some people with essential tremor.
 For voice and head tremor, medication may still be the most effective option.
 However, medications can work less well as time goes on.
 They can also cause side effects.
 If you need more and more medication, the side effects can also increase.
 This can make it hard to take enough medication to control your symptoms.
 We will work with you to tailor the most effective treatment plan.